skills/connect-the-dots/README.md

 ### :keyboard: Activity: Find commit in history

-1. Navigate to the Code tab of this repository
+1. Navigate to the Code tab of your repository
-   - _Tip: start this process in a new tab, since you will need it later_
+   - _Tip: you may have previously created your repository in a new tab_
 2. Click `docs` to navigate into the `/docs` directory
 3. Click `_sidebar.md` to view the file
 4. On the top right side of the file, click **Blame** to see the details of the most recent revision